Variational Approach to the Snake Instability of a Bose-Einstein Condensate Soliton: Stability of the soliton

 To proceed analytically, we adopt the standard TF approximation, which assumes that the background density profile varies slowly compared to the solitonic perturbation.
 Consequently, when evaluating derivatives with respect to $ y $, we act only on the perturbation term $ \sin(k y) $, not on the background density $ \sqrt{1 - y^2/R_y^2} $.

 Evaluating the effective Lagrangian with the TF background and the variational ansatz introduced above, we obtain a closed-form expression for $ L $ in terms of the variational parameter $ A(t) = \alpha(t) + i \beta(t) $.
 The integrals over the $ x $-direction are computed analytically using standard identities for hyperbolic functions, while the $ y $-dependence is retained through the background envelope $ \sqrt{1 - y^2/R_y^2} $.
-We neglect derivatives of the background density in accordance with the TF approximation.
+We neglect derivatives of the background density in accordance with the TF approximation and the confinement along the $x$-direction because of its negligible contribution.
 The resulting Lagrangian after reducing a common factor of $n \xi_s R_y$ reads:

 where the functions $ F, G_1,G_2,G_3 $ depend on the dimensionless combination of the transverse TF radius $ R_y $ with wavevector $k$.
 These functions are:

 The details of the calculations are given in the appendix.
 The oscillatory character of these functions shows that the Lagrangian has some control over how the perturbation fits into the transverse direction of the condensate.
 Noticing $G_1(x)+G_3(x)=F(x)/2$ simplifies the derivation of the dynamical equations.